javiersorucol/KGQA-with-TAPAS/README.md

 # KGQA with tranformer based QA methods
-The main goal of this project is to provide a pipeline capable of performing KGQA by using transformer-based QA models over the Wikidata KG in English and Spanish.
-The selected models are TAPAS and GPT-4.
-To achieve this, the pipeline needs to provide the model question-related data in an understandable format for the models (tables and text).
-Additionally, we've developed a GPT-based entity linker that outperforms Falcon and OpenTapioca entity linkers on the evaluation set.
+The main goal of this project is to provide a pipeline capable of performing KGQA over the Wikidata KG for English and Spanish by using RAG systems.
+For this, we've developed an LLM-based entity linker and a method to extract information from wikidata related to the question.

+In addition, we added an endpoint that can perform KGQA with graphdb.
+This method adapts our entity linker by adding a vector store with the graph entities used as an indexer.

 The final result is composed of five services: